 DOES YOUR LAW FIRM HANDLE OTHER MISDEMEANOR AND TRAFFIC CHARGES IN THE WORTHINGTON MAYOR’S COURT?

 Yes.
-Our firm handles defends clients facing all traffic and misdemeanor charges in the Worthington Mayor’s Court.
-For example, we represent clients facing speeding tickets, reckless driving charges, minor drug possession, theft, and all other misdemeanor and traffic charges.
+Our firm defends clients facing all traffic and misdemeanor charges in the Worthington Mayor’s Court.
+For example, we represent clients facing speeding tickets, reckless driving charges, drug possession, theft, and all other misdemeanor and traffic charges.

 WHERE IS THE WORTHINGTON MAYOR’S COURT?